dmauser/azure-dns-private-resolver/adr-lab/README.md

 - Azure Hub and two spokes virtual networks (VNETs) with their respective address spaces: 10.0.20.0/24 (Hub), 10.0.21.0/24 (Spoke1), and 10.0.22.0/24 (Spoke2)
 - Linux VMs on each Azure VNETs accessible via Serial Console or Bastion.
-- Three storage accounts to be used for their Private Endpoints on each VNET.
+- Each VNET has Private Endpoint towards their respective storage account.
 - Azure VPN Gateway Active/Active using BGP (ASN 65515) with a S2S VPN connection to On-premises.
 - Azure DNS Private Resolver with both inbound and outbound endpoints.
-- DNS ruleset with a single rule to **onprem.constoso.corp** using on-prem Windows DNS Server as destination (192.168.100.5).
+- There's a DNS Private Resolver Ruleset with a single rule to **onprem.constoso.corp** using on-prem Windows DNS Server as destination (192.168.100.5).
+That rule set has VNET links to each Azure VNET.
-- Private DNS Zones hosting two zones: **azure.constoso.corp** (using auto registration to get all Azure VM names automatically registered) and privatelink.blob.core.windows.net hosting the three Private Endpoints for on each VNET.
+- Private DNS Zones host two zones: **azure.constoso.corp** with auto-registration to get all Azure VM names automatically registered) and privatelink.blob.core.windows.net hosting the three Private Endpoints for each VNET.
- - There are Private DNS zone VNET links to all three VNETs from each one of the zones.
+- There are VNET links for both Zones hosted in Azure Private DNS Zones linked to facilitate VNET name resolution via Azure Provided DNS (168.63.129.16).

 **On-premises side:**

 - On-premises emulated VNET with address space: 192.168.100.0/24.
+- VNET DNS configuration uses Windows DNS Server (192.168.100.5) for On-premises and Azure name resolution.
 - There are two VMs.
 A Linux VM to emulate the client and a Windows Server DNS hosting **onprem.consotos.corp** zone.
+- Windows DNS Server hosts **onprem.contoso.com**
 - VPN Gateway Active/Passive using BGP (ASN 65010) with a S2S VPN connection to the Azure VPN Gateway.
 - Bastion has been deployed to allow access to both Linux and Windows VMs.
 Linux VM can also be accessed using Serial Console.